dlprisco/covid-19/README.md

-## Running on Repl.it

-Simply hit run once and start coding.
-Will hot reload the web view.

 ## Running Scripts

 You can open a new shell window by hitting command+shift+S on macOS or control+shift+S (you can also access shortcuts from the `?` in the bottom right corner).